GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 ###### Configure IPSec Policy and IPSec VPN

-Notice the use of Juniper's inbuilt proposal set the `ike policy` configuration above and `ipsec policy` configuration below.
+Notice the use of Juniper's inbuilt proposal set (standard) the `ike policy` configuration above and `ipsec policy` configuration below.

 ```
 [edit]